Heroin Addiction Treatment

 Outpatient heroin rehab

 Outpatient treatment is recommended for those who have completed inpatient rehab to continue treatment and prevent relapse.
-Research shows that staying in treatment for 6 months or more helps greatly improve the rates of long-term sobriety.[2]
-There are many forms of outpatient treatment that are recommended for different stages of recovery from heroin addiction.
+Research shows that staying in treatment for 6 months or more helps greatly improve the rates of long-term sobriety.
+Many forms of outpatient treatment are recommended for different stages of recovery from heroin addiction.

 Partial hospitalization programs (PHP)